Everybody (Backstreet's Back): Background

-The accompanying music video for "Everybody" was directed by Joseph Kahn, and filmed in Los Angeles, California from June 16–18, 1997.
-Kahn was contacted by Jive to direct a project with a "white Jodeci".
-Initially unaware who the Backstreet Boys were, he was shocked by the group's European sales figures after being given a cassette tape and publicity release about them.
-Initially a grunge and hip-hop director, he wanted to explore the pop genre, since he grew up listening to music from the 1980s.
+The music video for "Everybody" was directed by American director Joseph Kahn and filmed in Los Angeles, California, from June 16–18, 1997.
+Jive contacted Kahn to direct a project with a "white Jodeci."
+Initially unaware of who the Backstreet Boys were, he was shocked by the group's European sales figures after being given a cassette tape and publicity release about them.
+Initially known as a director for mostly hip-hop music videos, he wanted to explore the pop genre since he grew up listening to music from the 1980s.

-The haunted house aesthetic was based on a treatment Kahn envisioned for rapper Ice Cube a few months prior, and was inspired by the music video for Michael Jackson's "Thriller".
+The haunted house aesthetic was based on a treatment Kahn envisioned for rapper Ice Cube a few months prior and was inspired by the music video for Michael Jackson's "Thriller."
 Kahn and the group wanted Antonio Fargas to portray the bus driver, as they were fans of Starsky & Hutch.
-The video shoot lasted for 36 hours, with Nick Carter's mummy shot being filmed last.
-Jive did not get behind the concept of the band in costumes or the $1 million requirements, and did not believe MTV would respect the video.
-The band ultimately had to put up their own money to shoot the video and had to fight with the label to get reimbursed once it was successful.
-The video premiered outside the United States in July 1997, although viewers with MuchMusic USA were able to see it as at the time it was still mostly a simulcast of the Canadian channel.
-In a 2017 interview with Billboard, Kahn stated that the video's impact broadened his view of pop culture, while creating a new scene in the US.
+The video shoot lasted 36 hours, with Nick Carter's mummy shot being filmed last.
+Jive did not get behind the concept of the band in costumes or the $1 million requirements and did not believe MTV would respect the video.
+The band ultimately had to put up their own money to shoot the video and fight with the label to get reimbursed once it was successful.
+The video premiered outside the United States in July 1997, although viewers with MuchMusic USA were able to see it as, at the time, it was still mostly a simulcast of the Canadian channel.
+In a 2017 interview with Billboard, Kahn stated that the video's impact broadened his view of pop culture while creating a new scene in the US.